When people are reminded how difficult it is to lose weight, it boosts their self-control, recent research finds.

 The reason we did this was not to discourage them, but to give them a more realistic sense of how crucial it is for them to make lasting changes in their parts of the food environment that they could control.”

-The study compared two different types of weight loss programme in 262 overweight and obese people.
+The study included 262 overweight and obese people.

 “…by questioning the usefulness of building self-control skills, the HFE treatment may have bolstered the very capacity it was meant to downplay — stronger self-control with regard to food.”